Makerama/ConstruindoBibliotecas/README.md

-# LedsRGB
+# Morse
-An Arduino library that allows you to control RGB Leds in a simple way
+An Arduino library that allows you to use Morse with leds